Silicone Caulk: How to Caulk a Shower or Bathtub

 Tool the joint

 The concept is that silicone won’t adhere to wherever the spray is.
-Consequently when you tool the joint the silicone caulk shouldn’t make a big mess.
+Consequently, when you tool the joint the silicone caulk shouldn’t make a big mess.

-For tooling I usually just use my fingers but they do make specific tools for just for this task.
-However you could use your own DIY tools as well.
+However, you could use your own DIY tools as well.
 For instance, I’ve used popsicle sticks before with good success.

 Wipe with a rag and alcohol